Owen Lloyd

 Owen George Lloyd (born April 30, 1957) is a former professional ice hockey defenceman.

 Born in North Vancouver, British Columbia, Lloyd was drafted 77th overall by the Cleveland Barons in the 1977 NHL amateur draft and 85th overall by the Edmonton Oilers in the 1977 WHA Amateur Draft.
 Lloyd played three games for the Oilers in the WHA during the 1977–78 season, scoring one assist and acquiring four penalty minutes.

-He also played for several minor leagues teams during his career including the Central Hockey League's Phoenix Roadrunners, Houston Apollos and the Wichita Wind and brief spells in the American Hockey League for the Springfield Indians and the International Hockey League for the Milwaukee Admirals.
+He also played for several minor league teams during his career including the Central Hockey League's Phoenix Roadrunners, Houston Apollos and the Wichita Wind and brief spells in the American Hockey League for the Springfield Indians and the International Hockey League for the Milwaukee Admirals.